msztolcman/versionner/README.md

 ### (dev)

+* Fixed working with cross-device temporary firectory
-* using Pipenv for managing of dependencies
+* Using Pipenv for managing of dependencies
+* Minor changes to dev tooling (Makefile etc)

 ### v1.4.1